-Bus Drivers are responsible for safely driving public or private buses along pre-determined routes, stopping at scheduled locations (and times) to pick-up and drop-off passengers.
+Bus Drivers are responsible for safely driving public or private buses along pre-determined routes, and stopping at scheduled locations (and times) to pick-up and drop-off passengers.

-If you get along well with anyone, have a great sense of direction and would be confident behind the wheel of a large vehicle, then bus driving could be the job for you.
+If you get along well with anyone, have a great sense of direction, and would be confident behind the wheel of a large vehicle, then bus driving could be the job for you.

 - Focused and responsible while driving to ensure safety of your passengers and stick strictly to the road rules at all times

-- Be approachable, calm and friendly
+- Approachable, calm, and friendly

 - Be familiar with routes, stops, fares, and the timetable and provide this information to passengers